FabienGreard/kirby-boilerplate/README.md

 With the graphql endpoint running launch `yarn apollo:download` follow by `yarn apollo:generate`, this will create under `types` a typing file for each query under `apollo/operations`.

+## Hosting

+Kirby use [vercel](https://vercel.com/docs) however you can use any other hosting service.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.